JuliaDataScience/JuliaDataScience/contents/dataframesmeta_orderby.md

 )
 ```

-Here we are sorting first by grade in 2020 then by name,
+Here, we are sorting first by grade in 2020 then by name.
-both in ascending order.
+Both in ascending order.